 1. Get Initial Radon Reading

 The first step to mitigating the radon in your home is to understand where radon levels are high in your home and how high they are.
 To do this, you need a radon detector.
 The detector you buy depends on your budget, but we recommend a long-term detector.
 They are more expensive than short-term detectors, but they tell you radon levels in your home for years.
 Short-term detectors only give you readings over several days and then they are done; they cannot be reused.
+For more information about the difference between types of radon tests, read our comparison article here.

 What’s more, you’re going to want to monitor radon levels before, during, and after installation of the system, so a long-term tester is actually more economical than buying multiple short-term tests.